Pergola design often starts with one or more of these ideas:

 A verandah has to be designed to resist the impact of wind uplift forces, so the footings are usually more substantial than those for decks.
 A pergola that may have a roof added in the future has to be designed as if it was a verandah.

-The publication, "Carports & Pergolas Design & Construction Manual" is a good starting point for building a DIY pergola or verandah.
+The publication, "Carports & Pergolas Design & Construction Manual" is a good starting point for understanding what may be involved in building a DIY pergola or verandah.

 Posts of minimum size 115x115 are preferred, even though in many applications, 90x90 would be structurally suitable.
 This gives the structure a more robust appearance.
 We embed our posts into the footing and apply a termite & waterproof coating to the embedded section.
 Embedding the posts into deep footings does away with the requirement for cross-bracing, provided certain criteria are met.